Our work is focused on the Global South and addresses local needs. The listings below are examples of projects we are implementing.

 Where we work

-Aruba: early childhood development and itinerant service provision
+Aruba: early childhood development and itinerant care

 Kenya: sign language assessment tool

 Kentalis International Foundation and eKitabu, Kenya, share a common goal of enhancing the literacy skills of Deaf children. eKitabu achieves this by creating digital stories in Sign Language in EPUBs reading books, while Kentalis focuses on developing deaf-specific teaching methods.
 We have collaborated successfully in the past, thanks to our complementary work.

 We have been working towards enhancing early literacy for deaf and hard-of-hearing learners in Uganda.
 Over the years, we have trained several local coaches and published a toolkit for primary school teachers in Uganda.
 To ensure that this toolkit is accessible to as many educators as possible, Kentalis International Foundation has partnered with the national curriculum authority in Uganda to

 Uganda: inclusive secondary education

 In Uganda, deaf secondary-level students have two options: attend a school for the Deaf or be included in mainstream schools.
 However, there has been a gap in specialized teacher training for deaf education at the secondary school level.
 To address this, Kentalis International Foundation is supporting the development of a Bachelor's and postgraduate course on inclusive deaf education.